 When actions are taken to create a healthy review ecosystem, it creates a more positive environment for customers and businesses alike.
 In the trust economy, businesses win by playing fair and listening to the voice of the customer.

-That doesn’t mean that there’s no way for businesses to get ahead in the trust economy.
-By playing by the rules and collecting lots of genuine customer feedback, businesses can drive growth and beat the competition.
+That doesn’t mean businesses cannot succeed in the trust economy.
+By following the rules and collecting genuine customer feedback, businesses can drive growth and outperform the competition.

-There are more steps you can take in order to make sure you’re turning your customers into your engine of growth.
-Let’s talk about three steps you can take to make sure that you’re business is winning in the trust economy.
+There are more steps you can take to ensure that you’re turning your customers into your engine of growth.
+Let’s discuss three steps you can take to ensure that your business is winning in the trust economy.

 review request

-There’s an easy way you can get more customer reviews without having to resort to backhanded tactics.
-All you have to do is go to customers and ask.
+There’s an easy way to get more customer reviews without resorting to backhanded tactics.
+All you have to do is ask customers.
 Research shows that 70% of customers are willing to leave a review if asked.

 To get the best results, you can send review request texts and emails to your customers that link directly to your business’s profile on review sites.
-This helps to make the process easy for the customer.
+This makes the process easy for the customer.
 All they have to do is click the link and leave a review.

 Before you start sending review requests, there are certain factors to consider.
-In order to get the best results, you need to send a review request on the same day as the sale.
+To get the best results, you need to send a review request on the same day as the sale.
 This isn’t easy.
-With all the work that goes into running a business, there’s rarely enough time to sit down and physically send an email or text to every customer that came to your store on a given day.
+With all the work that goes into running a business, there’s rarely enough time to sit down and physically send an email or text to every customer who comes to your store on a given day.

 Plus, it’s important to follow the guidelines of major review platforms and avoid review gating.
 The rules of the trust economy make it so businesses must send review requests to all customers, not just a specific preselected group that might give positive reviews.
 It’s important to remember that quantity matters.